MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-client-h/iothubclient-setdevicemethodcallback.md

 * `deviceMethodCallback` The callback which will be called by IoTHub.

 * `userContextCallback` User specified context that will be provided to the callback.
-This can be `NULL`.
+This can be NULL.

 ## Return Value
 IOTHUB_CLIENT_OK upon success or an error code upon failure.